Health effects of electronic cigarettes: First-generation devices

 Compared to traditional cigarettes, older devices typically produced much lower blood nicotine levels, although a 2014 study reported plasma nicotine concentration which comparable to that of traditional cigarettes.
 A 2014 study reported that nicotine delivered from e-cigarettes entered the body slower than traditional cigarettes.
 A 2014 review concluded that inexperienced users obtained moderate amounts of nicotine from e-cigarettes.

 Tank/adjustable devices

 Tank or adjustable e-cigarettes, as well as concentrated nicotine liquids, may deliver nicotine at levels similar to traditional cigarettes.
-The American Heart Association reported in 2014 that some e-cigarette tank devices with stronger batteries achieve higher temperatures, which may raise nicotine levels.
 A 2017 study reported that nicotine delivery compared to previous generation had increased by 35-72%, elevating heart rates comparable to traditional cigarettes.
 As of 2017 fourth-generation devices had not been heavily researched.

 Concerns

 The reinforcing effects of drugs of abuse, such as nicotine, is associated with its ability to excite the mesolimbic and dopaminergic systems.
 How do e-cigarettes affect the brain?
 The nicotine in e-liquids readily absorbs into the bloodstream when a person uses an e-cigarette.
 Upon entering the blood, nicotine stimulates the adrenal glands to release the hormone epinephrine (adrenaline).
 Epinephrine stimulates the central nervous system and increases blood pressure, breathing, and heart rate.
 As with most addictive substances, nicotine increases levels of a chemical messenger in the brain called dopamine, which affects parts of the brain that control reward (pleasure from natural behaviors such as eating).
 These feelings motivate some people to use nicotine again and again, despite possible risks to their health and well-being.